slesbel/api-rest/README.md

 ```

 ## Swagger
-Visit `http://localhost:3000/swagger` to view the OPENAPI document in Swagger-UI
+Visit `http://localhost:3000/swagger` to view the OPEN API document in Swagger-UI

 ## License